 Dozens of people from Presentation High School—victims, witnesses, teachers, parents—have contacted us, and their reports of sexual abuse and misconduct span decades.
-We’re working with a retired San Jose Police Department Sergeant who specializes in sex crimes, and a legal team to to conduct the interviews.
+We’re working with a retired San Jose Police Department Sergeant, who specializes in sex crimes, and a legal team to to conduct the interviews.
 Here is a sampling of those accounts, including statements and documentation.
 (Click to expand each decade.)

 From 1970 to 1980